 Australia has a variety of famously distinctive desserts.
 Many of these feature jam, coconut, chocolate, or a combination of all three.

 They’re also highly affordable because they emerged during eras when desserts were for children, and children’s food was typically less expensive.
+If you haven’t tried traditional Australian desserts and modern takes on the classics, you’re missing out!

 Here are my favorite quick, easy, and delicious Australian desserts.